griwodz/Indoor-reconstruction-plus-plus/README.md

 # Indoor-reconstruction-plus-plus

-This is a branch of Henry Hansen's repository at https://github.com/henryhansen23/Indoor-reconstruction-plus-plus
+This is a fork of Henry Hansen's repository at https://github.com/henryhansen23/Indoor-reconstruction-plus-plus

 Indoor reconstruction with Velodyne Lidar and IMU.